jessicabains/jessicabains.github.io/index.md

 •	Artifact 3 (Grazioso Project): This project illustrates my proficiency with secure data handling and managing data.

 When considered collectively, these artifacts demonstrates a well-rounded computer scientist eager to tackle real-world challenges.
-They demonstrate my journey from a student of the field to a professional ready to join the workforce and make significant contribution.
-This portfolio showcases my technical skills, commitment to quality work, and ability to make valuable contributions to a innovative team
+#### CODE REVIEW

+#### Project 1: Software Engineering and Design

+#### Project 2: Algorithms and Data Structures

+#### Project 3: Databases